doc4d/docs/docs/Concepts/methods.md

 * select the **Method Properties...** command in the **Method** menu
 * on the **Methods** page of the Explorer, **right-click** on the project method and select **Method Properties...** in the context menu or options menu.
 The **Method Properties** dialog appears.

-**Note:** A batch setting function can be used to modify a property for all or part of the database project methods in a single operation (see [Batch setting for method attributes](#batch-setting-for-method-attributes)).
+**Note:** A batch setting function allows you to modify a property for all or part of the database project methods in a single operation (see [Batch setting for method attributes](#batch-setting-for-method-attributes)).

 #### Name